LexData-Labs/Lex_Vision/PROJECT_ANALYSIS.md

 ## ✅ Conclusion

-**Lex Vision** is a well-structured, functional CCTV monitoring system with modern technologies and a clean architecture.
+**LexVision** is a well-structured, functional CCTV monitoring system with modern technologies and a clean architecture.
 The system successfully combines body detection and face recognition for automated attendance tracking, with a polished frontend and robust backend.

 ### Key Strengths
 - Modern tech stack (React, FastAPI, YOLOv8)